jasonacox/Tiny_BME280_Library/README.md

  * http://www.adafruit.com/products/2652

 ## Setup
-These sensors use I2C to communicate, using 2 pins: SDA and SCL.
+These sensors use I2C to communicate, using 2 I2C Logic pins:
+* SCK - this is also the I2C clock pin, connect to the microcontrollers I2C clock line.
+On the ATtiny85 this is PB2 (physical pin 7)
+* SDI or SDA - this is also the I2C data pin, connect to the microcontrollers I2C data line.
+On the ATtiny85 this is PB0 (physical pin 5)

 Use of this library also requires the [Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor) library to be installed on your system.